k-quels/japanese-novel-ruby/README.md

 Thanks to @phibr0.
 The localization code is based on the [obsidian-commander](https://github.com/phibr0/obsidian-commander) plugin.

 Special thanks to @Moyf and @MinZe25 for their PRs and suggestions regarding the new features in ver.
-1.2.0 and Chinese(zh) localization support!
+1.2.0 and Simplified Chinese localization support!

+Special thanks to @chungchungdev for the PR regarding Traditional Chinese localization support!

 ## Support